mozilla/ichnaea/docs/install/devel.rst

     ./server start

-This will start a web, celery worker and celery scheduler container.
+This will start a web, worker and scheduler container.

 It will also expose port 8000 of the web container on localhost, so you can interact with the web site directly, without having to use the IP address of the web container.